Proof of Stake (PoS)

 Still TBD.
 Ideally we can get minimum requirements for all three setups mentioned above.

 What happens if I lose my internet connection while staking?

 The key to being a validator is to ensure that you are consistently available to vote for blocks which in turn secures the network.
 Therefore, there is a slight penalty if your validator client goes offline at any point, in order to encourage validator availability.
 There are two scenarios where this can happen:

 - If blocks are finalizing and you're offline, you can lose x% of your deposit over a year where x=current_interest

 - For example, if the current interest rate is 5%, you would lose 0.0137% of your deposit every day, but gain that for every day you're online.

 - If blocks aren't finalizing (>33% of validators are offline) and you're offline, you can lose 60% in 18 days.

 If at any point your deposit drops below 16 ETH you will be removed from the validator set entirely.

 How long is my Ether locked up if I stake?

-There is a withdraw queue that you are placed into when wanting to withdraw ETH from your validator.
+You won't be able to withdraw your stake until Eth1 mainnet has docked with the Eth2 Beacon Chain and sharding system.
+This is known as "Phase 1.5" on technical roadmaps an will ship 2021/22.
+Once that happened, there will be a withdrawal queue that you are placed into when wanting to withdraw ETH from your validator.
 If there is no queue, then the minimum withdraw time is 18 hours and adjusts dynamically depending on how many people are withdrawing at that time.